XinFinOrg/XDC-Zero/README.md

 ## Additional Commands

-For further assistance or to execute other operations, utilize the commands below:
+For a deeper dive or other functionalities, refer to the following command list:

 ```shell
 npx hardhat accounts